gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 A study in August 1985 considered time for Old Faithful and how that might relate to *waiting time* for the next eruption (@R-MASS, @Azzalini1990).
 \index{R packages!\textbf{MASS}}
-This sort of research provides the park staff a way to show tourists a predicted time to next eruption so they can quickly see it and then get back in their cars.
-Both variables are measured in minutes and the scatterplot in Figure \@ref(fig:Figure6-24) shows a moderate to strong positive and relatively linear relationship.
+This sort of research provides the Yellowstone National Park (YNP) staff a way to show tourists a predicted time to next eruption so they can quickly see it erupt and then get back in their cars, not wasting too much time in the outdoors.
+Or, less cynically, the opportunity to study the behavior of the eruption of a geyser.
+Both variables are measured in minutes and the scatterplot in
+Figure \@ref(fig:Figure6-24)
+shows a moderate to strong positive and relatively linear relationship.
 We added a ***smoothing line*** (dashed line) to this plot.
-Smoothing lines provide regression-like fits but are performed on local areas of the relationship and so can highlight where the relationships change and can highlight curvilinear relationships.
+Smoothing lines provide regression-like fits but are performed on local areas of the relationship between the two variables and so can highlight where the relationships change, especially highlighting curvilinear relationships.
 They can also return straight lines just like the regression line if that is reasonable.
 The technical details of regression smoothing are not covered here but they are a useful graphical addition to help visualize nonlinearity in relationships.